schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/NestedLoops.rst.txt

     **Be careful!
 You need to save the Python file and the image file in the same directory on your computer for this to work!**

-..
-Uncomment the following, if Code.org grants permission to use this video (under a CC-BY-NC-ND license, probably...)

-..
-The following video describes how images are represented using binary digits, as well as an overview of how image filters work.
+The following video (created by Code.org) describes how images are represented using binary digits, as well as an overview of how image filters work.
 It is a great introduction to the image filtering that follows.

-.. .. youtube:: 15aqFQQVBWU
+.. youtube:: 15aqFQQVBWU
-..     :height: 315
+    :height: 315
-..     :width: 560
+    :width: 560
-..     :align: left
+    :align: left
-..     :http: https
+    :http: https

 Two dimensional tables have both rows and columns.
 You have probably seen many tables like this if you have used a spreadsheet program.
 Another object that is organized in rows and columns is a digital image.
 In this section we will